Quickstart: Launch Interactive Build Workloads with Connected Ports¶

 When starting a container with the Run:AI Command-Line Interface (CLI), it is possible to expose internal ports to the container user.

 Exposing a Container Port¶

-There are a number of alternative ways to expose ports in Kubernetes:
+There are a number of ways to expose ports in Kubernetes:

 - NodePort - Exposes the Service on each Node’s IP at a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting

-<NodeIP>:<NodePort>regardless of which node the container actually resides.
+<NodeIP>:<NodePort>regardless of which node the container actually resides in.